syncfusion-content/ej2-react-docs/ej2-react/installation/installation.md

 2. Open a terminal **at the project root** and run `npm install`.
 This installs all modules listed as dependencies in [package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json).

-    If a `package-lock.json` already exists, npm will resolve dependencies according to the lockfile.
-To update the lockfile, run `npm update <package-name>` instead.
+    If a `package-lock.json` already exists, npm will resolve dependencies according to the lock file.
+To update the lock file, run `npm update <package-name>` instead.

-If using an alternative package manager, use the equivalent command (for example, `yarn install` or `pnpm install`).
+If using an alternative package manager, use the equivalent command (for example, `yarn install`).

 ### Verify the install